faasm/faasm/docs/kubernetes.md

 - Set up an account and the [Cloud SDK](https://cloud.google.com/sdk) ([Ubuntu quick start](https://cloud.google.com/sdk/docs/quickstart-debian-ubuntu))
 - Create a Kubernetes cluster **with Istio enabled and version >=v1.15**
 - Aim for >=4 nodes with more than one vCPU
-- Set up your local `kubectl` to connect to your GKE cluster (via the "Connect" button)
+- Set up your local `kubectl` to connect to your cluster (click the "Connect" button in the web interface)
 - Check things are working by running `kubectl get nodes`
+- Install Knative serving as described below

 ### Bare metal